vessl-ai/examples/services/llama-3-deployment/README.md

-# Deploy Llama 3 model with VESSL Serve
+# Deploy Llama 3 model with VESSL Service
-This document provides step-by-step instructions for deploying the Llama 3 model using VESSL Serve.
+This document provides step-by-step instructions for deploying the Llama 3 model using VESSL Service.

 ## Prerequisites
 Before you begin, ensure that you have the following: